buildtool/build-tools/www/docs/config/config.md

 EOF
 ```

+`BUILDTOOLS_CONTENT` can be either a base64 encoded string or plain text.

 **Note:** If `BUILDTOOLS_CONTENT` is set, no other configuration files will be used.

 See the following sections for information on how to configure the different parts of the configuration files.